 What Is the Bombay Stock Exchange?

 Incorporated in 1875 as the Native Share and Stock Brokers’ Association, the Bombay Stock Exchange (BSE) is India’s first and largest securities market.
-One of the largest exchanges in the world, BSE lists nearly 6000 companies and is known for its support for developing capital markets in India.
+One of the largest exchanges in the world, the BSE lists nearly 6000 companies and is known for its support for developing capital markets in India.
 BSE is the first stock exchange in Asia and encompasses a platform where small and medium enterprises trade equities.

 Key Differences Between NSE and BSE

 Regardless of whether you're an investor or a trader, you must know what these stock exchanges are and the essential differences between the BSE and the NSE.
-Here is some useful information about these two stock exchanges that will assist you in recognizing and perceiving the distinctions between the NSE and the BSE.
+Here is some useful information about these two stock exchanges that will assist you in recognising and perceiving the distinctions between the NSE and the BSE.

 Basis of Comparison | NSE | BSE |